 Regional business players gain access to East Netherlands’ many health-related knowledge organizations, which include research universities, academic medical centers, research institutes, research-oriented hospitals and outpatient service providers, as well as universities of applied sciences.
 They offer companies in the region lots of new ideas, a large and well suited labor pool, and invaluable access to patient cohorts, lab equipment and other research infrastructures.

-- Radboud University and Medical center (Nijmegen), a century-old general research university, has over 15,000 staff and 19,000 undergraduate and graduate students.
+- Radboud university and medical center (Nijmegen), a century-old general research university with almost 5,000 staff and over 22,000 undergraduate and graduate students, specializes in organic chemistry, microbiology, infectious diseases, immunology, human genetics, and brain research, among many other fields.
 It includes the Radboud Institute for Health Sciences and the Radboud Institute for Molecular Life Sciences, spanning the faculties of Medicine and Science and focusing on molecular medicine, cell biology and translational health research in areas such as cell differentiation and cancer; genetic and metabolic disorders; renal disease; and structural and computational biology.
-A dedicated program called RockStart is connecting young digital health companies with patients and health professionals, helping them to bring innovative products to international markets.
 Radboud University is home to ParkinsonNet, the Dutch network for treatment and research related to Parkinson’s disease.
 The renowned Donders Center for Neuroscience (affiliated with the Max Planck Institute for Psycholinguistics) is part of Radboud University as well.
+A dedicated program called RockStart is connecting young digital health companies with patients and health professionals, helping them to bring innovative products to international markets.

-- University of Twente (Enschede), a young, entrepreneurial engineering university, forms the core of Holland’s first innovative business campus.
-It has about 9,000 undergraduate and graduate students and about 3,300 staff.
-Health-related and medical technology, e.g. e-Health, robotics, rehabilitation technology, imaging and sensors, and labs-on-a-chip, are major research fields of this energetic university, which has spun off more than 800 companies so far.
+- University of Twente is a multicultural community of talented, ambitious people that offers students, scientists and educators from around the world the best possible conditions.
+It has over 11,000 undergraduate and graduate students and about 3,300 staff.
+Core technologies, among the world’s best, in fields such as nanotechnology and biomedical engineering, IT, robotics and geo-information science, are major research fields of this energetic university, which has spun off more than 1,000 companies so far.

-- Wageningen University & Research, the largest nutritional health and agriculture research community in the world, ranks in the top-30 of life sciences universities globally.
-Its more than 6,000 staff and 10,000 undergraduate and graduate students from over 100 countries focus on healthy food, among other things.
+- Wageningen University & Research (WUR), the largest food, nutrition and agriculture research community in the world, ranks in the top-30 of life sciences universities globally.
+Its more than 6,500 staff and 12,000 undergraduate and graduate students from over 100 countries focus on healthy food and the living environment.

 Proximity to high-end public and public/private technology research gives companies access to the latest knowledge, infrastructure and collaborative development projects.
 East Netherlands offers many such opportunities.
 To name a few: